 Question 2.
 Technology and market practices are evolving rapidly.
-Does legislation limiting the liability of online service providers or Internet access providers pose the risk of becoming obsolete in a short time, or freezing industry practices and preventing them from evolving as efficiently as possible?
+Does legislation limiting the liability of online service providers or Internet access providers pose the risk of becoming obsolete in a short time, or freezing industry practices and prevent-

 Answer 2.
 The question has to be answered in light of the legislative proposals considered.
 If properly crafted, such liability-limitation legislation need not be any more vulnerable to obsolescence than any other legislation applying to rapidly evolving technology.
 It is for this reason that we prefer approaches which focus on the conduct, on the knowledge and control, of the alleged infringer, rather than on technology-specific concepts.
 The former path, built on a functional analysis, is quite adaptable to changes in the parties which emerge to perform those functions and to technological changes that take place in how the functions are performed.
-Standards of business practice, for example, can be written so as to fix in place specific procedures which lose their meaning, and effectiveness, within a couple of years.
+Standards of business practice, for example, can be written so as to fix in place specific ards of business practice, for example, can be written so as to fix in place specific procedures which lose their meaning, and effectiveness, within a couple of years.
 They can also be drafted functionally in such a way that they retain their vitality.